Your Deac’s first set of college final exams is just around the corner. Finals run December 7-12.

-Urge him or her to relax.
+Urge them to relax.

 It sounds counterintuitive – Relax?
 When there’s still so much I have to do? – but it could be the key to a successful end to the semester.